github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment.md

 ### Example language configurations

-The default configuration of the `github-copilot.xml` file, which enables {% data variables.product.prodname_copilot %} for all languages is as follows:
+The default configuration of the `github-copilot.xml` file enables {% data variables.product.prodname_copilot %} for all languages is as follows:

 ```xml copy
 <application>